Jesy Nelson: Personal life

 Nelson has said that being bullied at school may have contributed to her suffering from stress-induced alopecia as a teenager.
 In her BBC documentary Odd One Out, Nelson was vocal about her struggle with body image.
 She said she would starve herself before TV performances or video shoots, then later binge eat.
 She said that abuse from online trolls on Twitter drove her to attempt suicide in 2013, stating: "I felt that I physically couldn't tolerate the pain any more."

+In 2012, Nelson began dating Diversity dancer Jordan Banjo, but they separated after a year together.
 In 2014, Nelson began dating Rixton lead singer, Jake Roche.
 The couple became engaged on 19 July 2015, but broke up in November 2016.
 She had a brief relationship with Chris Clark in 2017, followed by a 16-month relationship with musician Harry James that ended in November 2018.
-In January 2019, Nelson began dating Love Island contestant Chris Hughes.
-In April 2020, Nelson and Hughes broke up due to personal reasons.
-Four months later, she announced that she was in a relationship with actor Sean Sagar.
+In January 2019, Nelson began dating Love Island contestant Chris Hughes; they split in April 2020.
+In November 2022, Nelson began dating rapper Zion Foster.
+In January 2025, the couple announced they were expecting twins.
+On 18 May 2025, Nelson announced via Instagram the birth of their twin daughters; they were delivered prematurely at 31 weeks and five days, following a high-risk pregnancy complicated by twin-to-twin transfusion syndrome.
+Both babies were reported to be healthy.
+After spending several weeks in neonatal care, Nelson revealed in June 2025 that she and Foster had brought the twins home.

 Nelson has 15 tattoos, including a quote on her upper right arm: "Music is the strongest form of magic".

 In June 2018, Nelson posted an image of herself on Instagram wearing her hair in dreadlocks.
 The photo was later deleted after she was criticised over accusations of cultural appropriation.
 In May 2021, Nelson was accused of "blackfishing" (a form of cultural appropriation).
 Her name trended on Twitter after some users realised that she is white, having previously believed that Nelson was a woman of colour.
-A BuzzFeed article documented how Nelson had changed her physical appearance since joining Little Mix.
-The article suggested that darkening her skin tone and increasing her lip size had led Nelson to become racially ambiguous, also noting how her skin tone has frequently appeared darker than that of former colleagues Pinnock and Thirlwall, both of whom are women of colour.
 In 2021, after the release of "Boyz", Nelson faced criticism online for her appearance in the music video, with comments on her accent and darkened skin.
 This led to further accusations of blackfishing.

 In November 2020, Little Mix's publicist stated that Nelson would take an extended break from the pop group for "private medical reasons".
 On 14 December 2020, Nelson announced her departure from Little Mix due to struggles with her mental health.

-In August 2021, Nelson spoke in an interview about her time on The X Factor and criticised the show for the lack of support she received after being subjected to online trolling.
+In August 2021, Nelson spoke in an interview about her time on The X Factor and criticised the show for the lack of support she received after being subjected to online abuse.
 In the interview she spoke about the eating disorder she had developed through extreme dieting during her time with Little Mix, and the panic attacks she would experience.

+Children

+In May 2025, Nelson gave birth to her twin daughters.